dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 $ heroku buildpacks:set https://github.com/MartinNowak/heroku-buildpack-d
 ```
 By default the buildpack uses the latest dmd compiler.
-It is possible to use gdc or ldc and to choose a specific compiler versions by adding a `.d-compiler` file to your project.
+It is possible to use GDC or LDC and to choose a specific compiler versions by adding a `.d-compiler` file to your project.

 Use `dmd`, `ldc`, or `gdc` to select the latest or dmd-2.068.2, ldc-0.16.0, or gdc-4.9.2 to
 select a specific version of a compiler.